bigbelly-nj/alx-system_engineering-devops/0x01-shell_permissions/README.md

 prints out the effective username of the current user
 2. Groups
 Prints all the groups the current user is part of <br>
+3. New Owner <br>
+changes the owner of the the hello file